 Calvary Road Christian School does not have a special education program.
 Our ability to work with children with special needs is limited.
 Applications received from a child with special needs will be reviewed on a case by case basis.
 After reviewing the child's cumulative file, interviewing the parents and previous teachers, and having the child tested (if current testing has not been done), we will make a determination if we can meet the needs of the child in a general classroom.
-Depending on the nature of the disability, we may require at the parents' expense, additional tutoring or other services to assist the child.
+Depending on the nature of the disability, we may require, at the parents' expense, additional tutoring or other services to assist the child.
 As is the case for all new students entering CRCS, any students accepted on the above conditions will be subject to a nine week probationary period.

 Children who are already enrolled in our school and then are believed to have a possible learning disability will be required to undergo additional testing.
-Parents' refusal to follow through with testing and recommendations made by the testing agency, physician, or school may result in the child's dismissal, if a current student, or not being admitted to Calvary Road Christian School if submitting a new application.
+Parental refusal to follow through with testing and recommendations made by the testing agency, physician, or school may result in a current student's dismissal or a prospective student not being admitted.